xenforo-ltd/docs/CONTRIBUTING.md

 1. Changes should generally be limited to editing/adding pages/sections.
 2. Large changes to the overall documentation structure will not be accepted but if they are necessary they should be discussed first by creating an issue.
-3. Similarly, changes to the config `docs/mkdocs.yml` file or changes to the styling of the documentation will not be accepted.
+3. Similarly, changes to the config files (`docusaurus.config.ts`, `sidebars.ts`) or changes to the styling of the documentation will not be accepted without prior discussion.
-4. Any content submitted should be written in English and not contain any content that would not circumvent our usual [rules for user generated content](https://xenforo.com/community/help/terms/).
+4. Any content submitted should be written in English and not contain any content that would circumvent our usual [rules for user generated content](https://xenforo.com/community/help/terms/).
 5. Finally, by submitting changes to the documentation you:
    1. agree that changes you submit can be included in our published documentation
    2. agree that once the changes are approved they can in the future be modified or removed by us or another contributor if that becomes necessary